ssrando/ssrando/randomizer-changes.md

 - Gorko's Bokoblin fight is skipped
 - When finishing the Kikwi Quest and talking to the elder, the item is given directly instead of appearing on the elders back
 - The layer of faron always stays at 1
+- You can go past the Goron in Deep Woods without hitting the Goddess Cube
 - To raise the gate of time, the harp is required
 - The cutscene where groose lands in faron is skipped, he is directly in sealed temple now
 - Kikwi Eremit Yerbal spawns after obtaining Water Dragon Scale